martinalex7/ProjetPython2A/README.md

 Great !
 The scrapping is now over.
 Your data is stored in the artist_data folder.
 You've supposedly collected every lyrics ever written by your artist (according to genius).

-:repea: You can now repeat this first step with every artist of your choosing.
+:repeat: You can now repeat this first step with every artist of your choosing.

 ## Classification Methods